MEET WAYNE

 and more!
 Keep an eye out for the official research paper we'll be publishing soon.

-Talking about sexual problems together helps you feel united and connected.
-Dissatisfaction with the sexual aspect of a relationship can led to feelings of resentment and disappointment.
-Couples sex therapy helps solve sex problems that are negatively impacting the overall intimacy in the relationship.
-Your sex therapist will ask you what issues or concerns you have in your sex life and work with you to move past them.
-They facilitate healthy and open communication and encourage you to explore different ways of approaching intimacy.
 Couples sex therapy is great for couples who experience different levels of sexual desire.
 Discrepancies in desire can leave one partner feeling unwanted while the other feels broken or ashamed.
 Sex therapy helps couples work together to find a healthy compromise on their differences.

 Sex therapy in marriage

 Unfortunately, many marriages end due to unresolved sexual differences and challenges.
 Seeing a sex therapist with your spouse can help fill in any communication gaps, and address physical and emotional concerns holding either of you back from enjoying intimacy.
-Sex is a huge part of the majority of marriages and is central to intimacy.
-Marriage sex therapy helps couples to navigate the stresses of married life without losing their attraction and sexual chemistry.
-A sex therapist will help you rekindle lost passion, understand your spouse’s sexual needs and desires, and arm you with tools and techniques to keep the two of you satisfied and content.

 Individual sex therapy

 If you are not a member of a couple, you can always go by yourself!
 Individual therapy focuses on sexual issues that don’t involve a partner.
 Many people with certain issues find that individual therapy is enough for them to address their concerns.
 Though, it’s often helpful to involve your partner if you are in a relationship, as the therapist can help them understand your problem.
-Individual sex therapy often focuses on building confidence with your sexuality, working through past trauma, and practicing to verbalise your sexual desires.
-You can gain insight into the factors most impacting your sex drive, satisfaction, and openness to intimacy with future partners.

 What does a sex therapist do?